ToddRosenkrantz/cse6332_project/README.md

 	make install

-4. Run the pre-launch script to set the permissions of various files and directories for the containers

-	./prelaunch_check.sh

-5. Start the entire stack.
-This could take a while the first time as it downloads the container images

-	docker compose up -d

-6. Now restore the grafana database or build your own dashboards from scratch.
-This will change the default username:password from admin:admin to admin:admin123 (you can change later)

-	./grafana_restore.sh

-7. Create the Kafka topics

-	./create_kafka_topic.sh

-8. Create the storage buckets for the data

-	./create_minio_bucket.sh

-9. You should now be able to start the message producers to begin 'publishing' messages (you should stop the producers by using the stop parameter when shutting down your testing)
+4. You should now be able to start the message producers to begin 'publishing' messages (you should stop the producers by using the stop parameter when shutting down your testing)

 	./manage_producers.sh start

-10. Finally, after a few minute or so, this script should return without errors and give an indication of the entire process functioning.
+5. Finally, after a minute or so, the following script should return without errors and give an indication of the entire process functioning.

 	./pipeline_monitor.sh
+6. !!!IMPORTANT!!!
+	Prior to stoping the containers
+	Manually stop the producers or use:
+	make stop
+	which runs ./stack_shutdown.sh

+7. Restart without all the initial install/startup process,
+	Just: make run

+You will always need to mmanually run the manage_producers*.sh scripts.

 Some things to exammine:
 Prometheus:
 	http://localhost:9090/targets
-	all targets should be green if the producers are running.
-Only the producers sould be red if not.
+	all targets should be green if all the producers are running.
+Only the producers not running sould be red if not.

 Minio: